-There are many types of alternative anxiety treatments.
-These treatments are used to help cure anxiety without the long term expenses of therapy or side effects of modern medicine.
+There are many types of alternative medicine approaches to treating anxiety.
+These treatments are used to help treat anxiety without the long term expenses of therapy or potential side effects of prescribed medication.
 One of the most popular and well known alternative treatments is acupuncture.
-People use acupuncture for anxiety treatment and prevention, and many believe that it is one of the single most effective ways to cure your anxiety forever.
+People use acupuncture for anxiety treatment and prevention.
+Many people have reported finding success in treating their anxiety with acupuncture.

 But does acupuncture work?
 The answer is a little unclear.
-This article will explore acupuncture as an anxiety treatment, and whether or not you should consider it as an alternative to therapy.
+This article will explore acupuncture as an anxiety treatment, and whether or not you should consider it as an alternative to other therapies.

 Acupuncture for Anxiety

 Research is mixed on the benefits of acupuncture.
-Born from centuries of Chinese history, acupuncture is based on the principle of qi (also spelled "Chi" or "?"), Yin and Yang, elemental theory and more.
-These are corrected by placing sterilized needles at very specific points in the body.
-While the components are much more complex, acupuncturists believe that by balancing qi correctly throughout the body (including "circulating the blood," warming, etc.), and responding to diagnoses using these acupuncture points has the potential to provide a safe and effective cure.
+Born from centuries of Chinese history, acupuncture is based on the principle of Qi (also spelled "Chi"), Yin and Yang, Elemental Theory and more.
+In acupuncture symptoms are corrected by placing sterilized needles at very specific points in the body.
+While the components are much more complex, acupuncturists believe that by balancing qi correctly throughout the body (including "circulating the blood," warming, etc.), and responding to diagnoses using these acupuncture points, it is possible to effectively treat anxiety.

 Does Acupuncture Work?

-Unfortunately, acupuncture is considered in many ways to be an "alternative" medicine, and as such, very little research is designed to look at the core principles of acupuncture and measure them in a way that can confirm or deny its benefits.
+Acupuncture is considered in many ways to be an "alternative" medicine, and as such, very little research is designed to look at acupuncture and measure its outcomes in a way that can confirm or deny its benefits.
 Most large studies show that acupuncture isn't an effective treatment for any type of health issue, and yet with millions of people swearing to the success of acupuncture, more studies are needed.

-So it's possible that acupuncture is effective, and equally possible that it is not.
-It's a treatment that you should choose to do only when you have carefully considered other treatments and are confident in its benefits.
-It's absolutely possible that acupuncture will provide you with exactly the relief you need.
-However, it's also important to keep an open mind to other treatments.
+It's possible that acupuncture is effective, and equally possible that it is not.
+It's a treatment that you should choose only when you have carefully considered all treatment options.
+It's possible that acupuncture will provide you with the relief you need; however, it's important to keep an open mind to other treatments especially those which are evidenced-based.
 If acupuncture doesn't appear to be working for you, move on to something else.
-Even if acupuncture is as effective as most believe, it will not work for everyone.
+Even if acupuncture is as effective as some believe, it will not work for everyone.

 The Value of Acupuncture for Anxiety

-Assuming that acupuncture is effective, however, it represents a very valuable anxiety treatment.
-That's because acupuncture provides three separate benefits that are important to those living with anxiety:
+For the remainder of the article, we will be assuming that acupuncture is effective.
+If acupuncture is indeed an effective treatment it is especially useful because it provides three separate benefits that are important to those living with anxiety:

 - Acupuncture is immediate.